The Economic Impact of Low- and High-Frequency Temperature Changes: Estimating the Economic Impact of Warming Temperature

 The panel regression results for the larger international panel ($N=50$) are reported in Table \ref{tbl:Ipanel}.
 Consistent with the European panel, the results point to a fairly large negative and statistically significant effect of the low-frequency component of temperature on economic activity.
-For the FE model, $\hat\beta_\lo$ and $\hat b_\lo$ are $-0.911$ and $-0.659$, respectively.
+For the FE model, $\hat\beta_\lo$ and $\hat b_\lo$ are $-0.969$ and $-0.614$, respectively.
 The differences between the one-way and two-way clustered standard errors are now smaller, reflecting a larger idiosyncratic variation across countries.
 Nevertheless, the one-way clustered standard errors continue to understate the underlying estimation uncertainty.
 Both 90\% and 68\% bootstrap confidence intervals indicate statistical significance for the estimates of both $\beta _{\mathcal{L}}$ and $b_{\lo}$.
-In our preferred IFE specification, the effect of the low-frequency component is estimated to be $-1.401$ with a 90\% bootstrap confidence interval $[-2.002, -0.743]$.
-In the absence of further mitigation policies, an additional 1°C rise in $\hat \lo_X$ would shave off GDP growth by 1.40 percentage points over the period of this low-frequency temperature increase.
+In our preferred IFE specification, the effect of the low-frequency component is estimated to be $-1.282$ with a 90\% bootstrap confidence interval $[-1.806, -0.835]$.
+In the absence of further mitigation policies, an additional 1°C rise in $\hat \lo_X$ would result in a reduction of GDP growth in excess of 1.28 percentage points over the period of this low-frequency temperature increase.

 Taken together, the results from the European and international panels provide convincing evidence on the differential effects of the low- and high-frequency components of temperature on real GDP growth, reaffirming the importance of accurately characterizing low-frequency temperature movements in assessing their effects on economic activity.